avoidwork/cqueue/README.md

 ### take
 #### Method

-Takes an item from the Channel
+Takes an item from the Channel, and the Promise receives an Array

 	method take
- 	return {Array} Deferred
+ 	return {Object} Promise

 ```javascript
 chan.take().then(function(state) {